martinpiz097/weblite/README.md

 # weblite

-## Fast and lightweight library for create Web Servers in Java, ideally for use in Raspberry Pi as an alternative to Spring Boot
+## Fast and lightweight library for create web services in Java, ideally for use in Raspberry Pi as an alternative to Spring Boot